 Intestinal schistosomiasis gives rise to both early and chronic symptoms.
 Early symptoms such as pruritic rash are associated with skin penetration of the cercariae.
 Chronic symptoms are associated with the granulomatous inflammation that surrounds the eggs trapped within the biological tissues.
 Granulomas can be found in the intestinal wall (mainly the distal colon portion) and can be responsible for blood in the stools and abdominal pain.
 Most of the symptoms are however caused by embolization of the eggs from the intestinal veins to the liver, through the portal system.
 Here, granulomas are found in the periportal spaces and tend to merge progressively thus leading to periportal “pipestem” fibrosis.
 Severe cases are associated with obstruction of portal blood flow and portal hypertension, thus eliciting a clinical picture characterized by splenomegaly, ascites and bleeding esophageal varices which are a frequent cause of death.

-A suggestive clinical picture and a history of consumption of bathing in freshwater sources can orientate the diagnosis.
+A suggestive clinical picture and a history of contact with freshwater sources can orientate the diagnosis.
 Microscopic identification of eggs in stool samples remains the most widely used diagnostic technique, even though it can give falsely negative results in the earliest stages of the infection, when egg deposition has not started yet.
 The Kato-Katz thick-smear technique is the one recommended by WHO for community diagnosis and assessment of the endemic status of schistosomiasis in a given geographical area.
-Tests relying on detection of circulating antigens in serum samples are available but not very sensitive; tests detecting antibodies are the most sensitive available and are consequently used to assess the existence of residual transmission of schistosomiasis in areas where control measures have been implemented; they cannot however distinguish between current and past infections.
+Tests relying on detection of circulating antigens in serum and urine samples are available but not very sensitive specially in low endemic areas; tests detecting antibodies are the most sensitive available and are consequently used to assess the existence of residual transmission of schistosomiasis in areas where control measures have been implemented; they cannot however distinguish between current and past infections.
 Imaging techniques such as ultrasound are helpful complementary tools in staging the severity of the liver fibrosis.

 Treatment, prevention and control

-Praziquantel (PZQ) is the first therapeutic option for all species of schistosomiasis, including S. mansoni schistosomiasis.
-The recommended dosage is 40-60 mg/kg, single-administration.
+Praziquantel (PZQ) is the first therapeutic option for of schistosomiasis recommended dosage is 40-60 mg/kg, single-administration.
 It has high cure and egg reduction rates and is associated with only mild and temporary adverse events.
-[3,4] In endemic areas, in order to facilitate treatment activities, PZQ can be administered by using the WHO dose-pole, which calculates the appropriate dosage by height instead of weight.
+In endemic areas, in order to facilitate treatment activities, PZQ can be administered by using the WHO dose-pole, which calculates the appropriate dosage by height instead of weight.

 Oxamniquine is another medicine that can be used to treat S. mansoni schistosomiasis.
 It is administered at the dosage of 15 mg/kg, single-administration.
 Although a safe drug, oxamniquine is less used than PZQ due to lower cure and egg reduction rates.